 Expedited Appeal.
 If your situation is an emergency, you have the right to an "expedited" appeal at all three levels of appeal as stated above.
 An emergency is defined as the sudden onset of a medical or mental condition that in the absence of immediate medical attention could reasonably be expected to result in placing your health or your ability to regain maximum function in serious jeopardy or, in your physician's opinion, would result in severe pain.
 You may request an expedited reconsideration or appeal by calling Blue Cross and Blue Shield at the phone number shown in your letter.
 Blue Cross and Blue Shield will notify you of the result of your expedited appeal within two working days or 72 hours of its receipt, whichever is sooner, or such shorter time period as required by federal law.
+If your appeal is denied, you have the right to request an expedited external appeal.
+The notice you receive from Blue Cross and Blue Shield about your appeal will advise you of: the name of the appeals agency that is designated by Rhode Island; and the amount that Rhode Island requires you pay for your share of the cost for an expedited external appeal.
 To request an expedited external appeal, you must send your request in writing to: Member Grievance Program, Blue Cross Blue Shield of Massachusetts, One Enterprise Drive, Quincy, MA 02171-2126.
 Your request should state your reason(s) for your disagreement with the decision and include signed documentation from your provider that describes the emergency nature of your treatment.
-In addition, you must also enclose a check payable to the MAXIMUS Center for Health Dispute Resolution (your fee is \$144.20).
+In addition, you must also enclose a check made payable to the designated appeals agency for your share of the cost for the expedited external appeal.